 On November 10, 2018 Thomas C. Gallagher, a Minneapolis Gun Crimes Defense Attorney, presented a gun law Continuing Legal Education course.
 He explained gun law to 50 of the best defense lawyers in Minnesota; the Minnesota Society for Criminal Justice.
 And the course took place at the Hennepin County Government Center in Minneapolis.

-How to Restore Gun Rights After a Misdemeanor Domestic Crime Conviction in Minnesota
+How to Restore Gun Rights After a Misdemeanor Domestic Crime Conviction

 Attorney Thomas Gallagher covered: “How to Restore Gun Rights After a Misdemeanor Domestic Crime Conviction in Minnesota.“ And this gun law course included: